Azure-Samples/azure-search-rest-samples/README.md

 ## Tutorial collection

 This collection provides the same requests as those used to build an AI enrichment pipeline in [Tutorial: Add structure to "unstructured content" using REST APIs](https://docs.microsoft.com/azure/search/cognitive-search-tutorial-blob).

+## Custom Analyzer Tutorial

+This Postman collection creates a basic search index and builds an analyzer designed for searching phone numbers.
+The collection and corresponding tutorial walk through the process of testing sample searches, testing how those searches are analyzed, and building an analyzer to intuitively search phone number.